TabelO-1/DND/Veldraxian Campaign/Plot/Overall_simple.md

 ???

+### Destruction of Stonebridge

+The Party attempts to defend the city with the troops but are overwhelmed as the Royal Army takes and destroys the city.
+They learn the King has ordered its destruction.
+The Forming Nobles Rebellion decides that now is the time to strike against the king.
+Your task is now to eliminate the king.

 ### Grand Conclusion

 The Party storms the Throne Room, expecting to find the King, but instead they find the Grandfather resting on the throne, greeting them fondly, telling them the time of the King's corruption was over.
 He asked that they join him, take over the kingdom, dismantle the corrupt institutions that left the people starving.
+They learn that the Grandfather had been acting as king for some time, and had ordered the destruction of Stonebridge, claiming that it was necessary to force a rebellion to tear down the kingdom and that they would arise from the top of it, to rule.
 A battle will commence if they don't join him, between the party if the answer is split, and if with the Grandfather, against the Royal Guard.